Observation Series

 DSC04875 (11)

-These orange beetles are usually found feeding on the leaves of Clerodendrum villosum shrub.
-At first, I thought that It is likely to be the Cucurbit Leaf Beetle (Aulacophora indica).
+These orange beetles are common on the leaves of Clerodendrum villosum shrub.
+At first, I thought that it was likely to be the Cucurbit Leaf Beetle (Aulacophora indica).
 However, Aulacophora indica prefers plants from the cucumber family (Cucurbitaceae).
 I have not seen the orange beetles feeding on the leaves of the 4 common wild members of the cucumber family here --- namely, Ivy Gourd (Coccinia grandis), Rough Bryony (Cucumis maderaspatanus), Gymnopetalum scabrum and Creeping Cucumber (Melothria pendula).

-Later, I found a description of a "shining yellow brown" beetle that feed Seaside Clerodendrum (Clerodendrum inerme) in the Hong Kong Entomological Bulletin (2009, Volume 1, Issue 2, page 12) with an image of the beetle.
+Later, I found a description of a "shining yellow brown" beetle that feed Seaside Clerodendrum (Volkameria inermis) in the Hong Kong Entomological Bulletin (2009, Volume 1, Issue 2, page 12) with an image of the beetle.
 The name of the beetle was Hoplasoma unicolor.
-Since the orange beetles I saw also feed on another Clerodendrum species, it is likely to be Hoplasoma unicolor.
+Since the orange beetles I saw also feed on another Clerodendrum species, it is likely to be this species.
 Hoplasoma unicolor appears to have a slightly longer and narrower body when compared to that of Aulacophora indica.

 photo